You are currently viewing Prebiotics Can Help You to Detox!

 I recommend eating your vegetables steamed or cooked to soften the fibers and lessen the burden or energy to digest them.
 You will also be amplifying many enzymes and killing possible parasitic contamination on the raw vegetables.
 A big bonus to steaming is the copper sulfate that is sprayed on organic veggies is steamed off into the water which can reduce your contamination load of copper.
 Your good bacteria will thank you and love you back!

-Hair Analysis for Prebiotics
+Hair Analysis and Prebiotics

 By learning which mineral levels are out of balance you will know what to change in your diet.
 We can put together specific dietary recommendations to ensure you are eating the right vegetables and foods.